Friday, October 10, 2008

 Categories: Unified Modeling Language (UML), Use Cases

-In the context of use case modeling the actor generalization refers to the relationship which can exist between two actors and which shows that one actor (descendant) inherits the role and properties of another actor (ancestor).
+In the context of use case modeling the actor generalization refers to the relationship which can exist between two actors in a use case diagram and which shows that one actor (descendant) inherits the role and properties of another actor (ancestor).
 The generalization relationship also implies that the descendant actor can use all the use cases that have been defined for its ancestor.

 For those of you familiar with object oriented concepts: actors in UML are classes and the generalization is simply the inheritance relationship between two actors by which one actor inherits all the properties and relationships of another actor.